Thinkwise/docs/docs/sf/screen_types.md

 ![](../assets/sf/image145.png)

-Figure 97: Component from the 'Design' screen where preview tables can be selected
+*Component from the 'Design' screen where preview tables can be selected*

 The model is re-loaded with the *Refresh* button.